- This event has passed.

 April 7 2021 marks the 27th anniversary of the start of the genocide against the Tutsi in Rwanda.
 This year, Rwanda has repeatedly made the headlines with coverage of the arrest and subsequent trial of Paul Rusesabagina.
 This former rescuer faces multiple charges, including financing terrorism and forming terrorist groups.
 But much media coverage until recently has focussed on his role in the Hollywood film Hotel Rwanda, a role survivors have critiqued as simplified and inaccurate.

-The panel will be chaired by Zoe Norridge and there will be time for questions and discussion at the end.
+The panel was chaired by Zoe Norridge and there was time for questions and discussion at the end.

 About the speakers: